syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfMaskedEdit/events.md

 ## ValueChanged event

-Occurs when the value of the `Value` property is changed by either entering the valid input character or setting the value to the `Value` property through C# code.
+Occurs when the value of the `Value` property is changed by either entering a valid input character or setting the value to the `Value` property through C# code.
 The event arguments are of type ValueChangedEventArgs and expose the following property:

-* `Value`: The read only property contains the updated value of the `Value` property of SfMaskedEdit.
+* `Value`: This read-only property contains the updated value of the `Value` property of SfMaskedEdit.

-> Your valid input character is updated to `Value` property based on the `ValidationMode` property.
+> Valid input characters are updated to the `Value` property based on the `ValidationMode` property.
->Refer to this [link](Validation#validation-mode) to know more about the `ValidationMode` property of `SfMaskedEdit` control.
+>Refer to this [link](Validation#validation-mode) to learn more about the `ValidationMode` property of `SfMaskedEdit` control.

 {% tabs %}
 {% highlight c# %}